lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and is monitoring the local network & & \\
     \hline
-    \textbf{2} & Press the Action button & A request to fetch routes is sent from the car to the server & & \\
+    \textbf{2} & Press the Action button & [Wireshark]A request to fetch routes is sent from the car to the server & & \\
     \hline
     \textbf{3} & Look at the LEDs & The green LED is on & & \\
     \hline
-    \textbf{4} & Prepare a timer to time the response & User is ready to time the response & & \\
+    \textbf{4} & Prepare a timer to time the system & User is ready to time the system & & \\
     \hline
     \textbf{5} & Press the Action button and start the timer & The green LED turns off and after a maximum of 5 seconds the car starts driving & & \\
     \hline
-    \textbf{6} & When the car starts driving, stop the timer & The response time has been measured & & \\
+    \textbf{6} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & & \\
     \hline
-    \textbf{7} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & & \\
+    \textbf{8} & Press the Action button and start the timer & The green LED turns off and the car starts driving & & \\
     \hline
-    \textbf{8} & Prepare a timer to time the response & User is ready to time the response & & \\
+    \textbf{9} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & & \\
     \hline
-    \textbf{9} & Press the Action button and start the timer & The green LED turns off and after a maximum of 5 seconds the car starts driving & & \\
+    \textbf{10} & Press the Action button & The green LED turns off and the car starts driving & & \\
     \hline
-    \textbf{10} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & & \\
-    \hline
-    \textbf{11} & Press the Action button & The green LED turns off and the car starts driving & & \\
-    \hline
-    \textbf{12} & Wait for car to arrive at homebase & The car is idle on homebase & & \\
+    \textbf{11} & Wait for car to arrive at homebase & The car is idle at homebase & & \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 3 - Main scenario}